cjoakim/azure-vm-public/README.md

 # azure-vm-public

-Public repo with minimal content to run a python web server.
+Public repo with minimal content to run a python web server to serve static data files.

+Intended to be invoked by AI tools and agents.

 ## Server/VM Instructions